-In the past few decades, outsourcing has been a hot topic of discussion amongst many businesses in different countries.
+In the past few decades, outsourcing has become a hot topic of discussion amongst many business enthusiasts in different countries.
 Outsourcing is the process of involving a third party or external service provider (who are generally specialists in the work that is being outsourced) to perform the jobs and functions of any company.

 Introduction to Outsourcing

 Outsourcing is known to be a standard business practice.
 There are negotiations and contract signing when a company hires another agency or organization to carry out a portion of their activities like operations, services, etc. Companies today are outsourcing work majorly in information technology that includes programming and application development, technical support, customer services, and call services.